alexgoller/illumio-pretty-cool-events/README.md

   +  pd_from: the default from mail address used in PagerDuty
   +  pd_priority: the Priority ID to use in the PagerDuty incident
   +  pd_service: the Service ID from PagerDuty

+## PCEFile

+Plugin to write events to a filesystem file.

+### Configuration

+* PCEFile
+  +  template: template to use for PCEFile events
+  +  logfile: path to a logfile to log to

 # Plugin architecture